Wilfrid Laurier: Social policy

 In March 1906, Laurier's government introduced the Lord's Day Act after being persuaded by the Lord's Day Alliance.
 The act became effective on March 1, 1907.
 It prohibited business transactions from taking place on Sundays; it also restricted Sunday trade, labour, recreation, and newspapers.
 The act was supported by organized labour and the French Canadian Catholic hierarchy but was opposed by those who worked in the manufacturing and transportation sectors.
 It was also opposed by French Canadians due to them believing the federal government was interfering in a provincial matter; the Quebec government passed its own Lord’s Day Act that came into effect one day before the federal act did.

 In 1907, Laurier's government passed the Industrial Disputes Investigation Act, which mandated conciliation for employers and workers before any strike in public utilities or mines, but did not make it necessary for the groups to accept the conciliators’ report.

-In 1908, a system was introduced where by annuities may be purchased from the government, the aim of which was to encourage voluntary provision for old age.
+In 1908, a system was introduced whereby annuities could be purchased from the government, the aim of which was to encourage voluntary provision for old age.